Live News Articles Safety Guide Register Now ▶

 Listing speedDays to weeks after on-chain activityImmediate after deployment

-Slippage on liquid mid-capsLow on active Gate pairsVariable, can spike on illiquid pools
+Slippage on active mid-capsLow on active Gate pairsVariable; spikes on thin pools

 Smart contract exploit riskNone (CEX custody)Direct, per protocol interaction

-Fiat accessCredit card, bank transfer, P2PNone without an external CEX on-ramp
+Fiat accessCard, bank transfer, P2PNone without an external on-ramp

-Slippage favors Gate on tokens where Gate’s order book is active.
-For tokens where the DEX pool is deeper than Gate’s book, the DEX wins on execution.
-Check large micro-cap positions against both venues before routing; execution quality varies materially by token and time of day.
+Slippage favors Gate on tokens where its order book is active.
+For tokens where a DEX pool is deeper than Gate’s book, the DEX wins on execution.
+Check large mid-cap positions against both venues before routing.

 Gate.io is a rational routing choice for traders who want small-cap and mid-cap token exposure without managing wallet security, bridge transactions, or direct smart contract risk.
-The 3,800-token catalog is a genuine operational advantage over other major CEXs, not a marketing number.
+The 3,800-token catalog is a genuine operational advantage over other major CEXs.

-Traders who should stay on-chain: those entering a position within the first 24 to 72 hours of a token launch, and those whose target token has deeper liquidity in a DEX pool than in Gate’s order book.
+Traders who should stay on-chain: those entering within the first 24 to 72 hours of a token launch, or those whose target token has deeper liquidity in a DEX pool than in Gate’s order book.
 In those cases, the on-chain venue offers better execution and earlier access.

-For high-conviction positions, a practical split: take the initial entry on-chain via DEX in the early hours, then migrate holdings to Gate after the token lists there.
-Use the CEX side for leveraged positions or earn products, and keep a portion in self-custody as a hedge against exchange-side risk.
+For high-conviction positions, a practical split is worth considering: take the initial entry on-chain via DEX in the early hours, then migrate holdings to Gate after the token lists there.

 Register on Gate.io →